The silence of the weights: a structural pruning strategy for attention-based audio signal architectures with second order metrics: Proposed method

-\paragraph*{Pruning scheme} Since the embedded dimension cannot change without affecting the input and the output of the block itself, we limit ourselves to pruning over the channel or head dimension.
-Pruning over the channel dimension leads to two choices to guarantee that the number of channels stays the same across all heads in one layer: either pruning the same channel over each head (Fig.~\ref{fig:pruning-patterns}, Algorithm \ref{alg:same_channel}), or pruning different channels, but the same number of channels is pruned in each head (Fig.~\ref{fig:pruning-patterns}).
-The second case becomes a budget allocation problem where we want to select the number of channels that allows us to reach the desired sparsity, while minimising the score of the pruned parameters.
-To solve the problem, we employ a greedy approach that, for each layer, computes the set of channels and the corresponding importance score and selects the combinations of channels to prune iteratively.
-At each step, the set of channels with the lowest cost that fits in the budget is selected, and the set of possible channels to be chosen for that layer is updated.
-If instead we prune over the head dimension, as depicted in Fig.~\ref{fig:pruning-patterns}, we can only choose to prune the same head in all matrices, as heads must still match between Q, K and V to preserve performance, so pruning different heads would cause a mismatch in the parameters and hinder the performance of the network too much to be recovered in a few training steps.
-We leave the exploration of the head and channel pruning combination and using heads with different numbers of channels as future work.
+\paragraph*{Pruning scheme} Pruning along the head dimension (\textbf{EH}) is the preferred method in the literature~\cite{ sixteenheadsbetterthanone, specializedheads, Wang2023TaskAgnostic} for two main reasons: first, most attention implementations are optimized for the head dimension, so removing entire heads yields greater benefits in terms of inference speed.
+Second, heads are independent subspaces, so pruning entire heads usually hinders performance less.
+Nonetheless, channel-wise pruning can be beneficial; it still reduces inference speed while achieving competitive performance.
+In this direction, we propose a novel pruning scheme that independently selects, for each head, the set of channels to prune, to preserve the most important dimension of each head.
+Fig.~\ref{fig:pruning-patterns} shows the difference in pruning patterns between per-head pruning and head-wise pruning.
+We formulate per-head channel pruning (\textbf{PH}) as a budget allocation problem, aiming to select the number of channels to achieve the desired sparsity while minimising the score of the pruned parameters.
+To solve the problem, we employ a greedy approach that, for each layer, defines a total budget (the number of channels to remove in QK and VO), computes the importance score for each channel, and iteratively selects the channels to prune.
+At each step, the set of channels with the lowest cost that fits within the budget is selected, and the set of possible channels for that layer is updated.

-\paragraph*{Scoring parameter metric} We have adopted two approaches.
-The first is a standard practice in structured pruning called magnitude pruning, which involves computing the norm (either L1 or L2) of the parameters and ranking them from lowest to highest.
-The parameters with the lowest score are pruned as they are deemed less impactful for the output of the network.
-The second approach we propose, instead, uses Fisher information to rank all parameters.
-Fisher information measures how the output of the network will be affected by a change in each parameter.
-The lower the value is, the less impactful the parameter is.
-We believe that this is a more accurate metric for determining the parameters that can be removed without significantly affecting the model.
-On a single parameter $\theta$, the Fisher information can be computed as: